MarinosTBH/Chapter_09_Checkpoint_linear_data_13_04_2022/README.md

-# Dear Instructo i will be grateful if you let a feedback about the hash solution (wrong/Correct) in the GMC platform.
+# Dear Instructor i will be grateful if you let a feedback about the hash solution (wrong/Correct) in the GMC platform.
 Kind regards.